CodePushGo/website/src/content/blog/en/monitor-ota-updates-in-capacitor-apps.md

 })
 ```

-> "The only solution with true end-to-end encryption, others just sign updates" - Capgo [\[1\]](https://capgo.app/)
+> "The only solution with true end-to-end encryption, others just sign updates" - CodePushGo [\[1\]](https://capgo.app/)

 This ensures updates comply with security standards and keeps user data safe through regular audits and validation processes.

 ## Summary

-This section recaps the main steps for monitoring OTA updates and highlights the features that make Capgo a standout choice for [update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/).
+This section recaps the main steps for monitoring OTA updates and highlights the features that make CodePushGo a standout choice for [update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/).

 ### Key Monitoring Steps